16,99 €

 Autorenporträt

-John Lanchester has written five novels, The Debt to Pleasure, Mr Phillips, Fragrant Harbour, Capital and The Wall, and three works of non-fiction: Family Romance, a memoir; Whoops!: Why everyone owes everyone and no one can pay, about the global financial crisis; and How to Speak Money, a primer in popular economics.
-His books have won the Hawthornden Prize, the Whitbread First Novel Prize, the E. M. Forster Award, and the Premi Llibreter, been longlisted for the Booker Prize, and been translated into twenty-five languages.
-He is a contributing editor to the London Review of Books and a regular contributor to the New Yorker.
+John Lanchester was born in Hamburg, grew up in Hong Kong, and lives in London.
+He has written six works of fiction and four of non-fiction.
+His books have won the Hawthornden Prize, the Whitbread First Novel Award, the E. M. Forster Award and the Premi Llibreter, been longlisted for the Booker Prize and translated into twenty-five languages.
+The television mini-series of his novel Capital won an International Emmy Award.
+He is a contributing editor to the London Review of Books and a Fellow of the Royal Society of Literature.